Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 UPDATE VHOST: Server block matching 80 and 443 is going to cause problems later when you create a SSL Let's Encrypt because it needs to find a challenge file it generated at a http URL, so we shouldn't redirect to https right away which makes the file undiscoverable because we don't have https setup yet!
 Notice there's the  `if ($scheme != "https") { rewrite ^ https://$host$request_uri permanent;  }` logic in the server block.
 Instead of commenting that out when initiating or renewing SSL with Let's Encrypt, we can separate out the server 80 and server 443 blocks.
 For server block 80, we will open the website instead of redirecting the the connection and also allow through challenge file.
 For server block 443, we will do the rest that we have going on (therefore no need to comment out the http redirect at certain times).
 Notice server. block 80 besides the acme challenge file, all else gets directed to port 8080 which is the php processor.
 If you want to be a purist and have http redirect to https, you can remove the 8080 proxy pass and return the https rewrite, like the original vhost, but that's highly NOT recommended right now because you want to be able to test your website quickly (like visiting http://.../index.php).
 Full Vhost:
+- I'm also hardening the server by blocking .git which can be a vulnerability
 - Adjust the acme root
 ```
 server {